Conservation Committee Partners with Tucson Cactus and Succulent Society to Continue Restoration Site in Ironwood Forest National Monument.

 Since 1999 Tucson Cactus and Succulent Society(TCSS) has worked to rescue native cacti and succulents on land that is on the verge of being bladed in Pima County.
 Over the years TCSS has rescued well over 120,000 cacti and succulents.

 Now, through a cooperative agreement, these two Arizona non-profits will work to bring rescued saguaros (Carnegiea gigantea) to the 18-acre Waterman restoration area.
 TCSS will provide saguaros based on availability of rescues.
 AZNPS will provide transportation, planting and care of the survival of the transplants until they are able to thrive on their own.

 The AZNPS Conservation committee has made a 10 year agreement with Tucson Cactus and Succulent Society to receive little saguaros coming out of salvage rescue operations.

 TCSS will provide potted saguaros and AZNPS volunteers will transplant the saguaros onto the site.
 There are over 2000 young ironwood and palo verde “mothers trees” willing and able to nurse the young cacti!
 AZNPS members will be invited to assist and observe saguaro cacti transplantings when they occur.

-A more comprehensive series of web pages is under development on the topic of conservation of native plants in Arizona.
-In the meantime, we invite you to view these special extracts from previous editions of The Plant Press:
+The topic of conservation of native plants in Arizona has been reported in many AZNPS publications.
+We invite you to view these special extracts from previous editions of The Plant Press and other resources:

 |What You’ll See||Article Title with Link||Brief Description|